Eco Church is an interdenominational Christian environmental awards scheme for churches. It is run by A Rocha UK.

 To enter any church for an award, it is necessary to sign up and register on the Eco Church App.

 The Diocese set a target of 132 churches registered with Eco Church — the first eleven churches, plus eleven more recruited by each of them.
 We quickly overshot our first eleven.
 We aimed to have twelve Eco Church award winners by the end of 2018.
 We did not quite make that target.
 However as of mid 2020, we now have 27 award winners.

 Eco Church awards

 Bronze, silver and gold awards are presented to churches for environmental attainment across a wide range of areas, including care of buildings and churchyards, energy-saving, recycling, food and lifestyle, worship, preaching and teaching, engagement in communities and the wider world.

 The first Eco Church award, at Bronze level, was presented to the Cathedral itself, by Archbishop Rowan Williams, after he addressed those present at the launch event.

-Locations nationwide are mapped here.
-London is doing relatively well — and so are several other areas — but we have a long way still to go.
+London is doing relatively well, but we still have a long way to go.

 A Rocha UK.